power-theory/powertwin-solver/README.md

 ## Starting a Simulation
 To begin a simulation there are 2 required files.
 The geojson file and the metadata csv.
-Geojson must contain all the geometry and required properties id, asset_id, and floorCount.
+Geojson must contain all the geometry and required properties id, asset_id, and floor_count.
 Metadata csv for the simluation must contain building area, building type, and building name however clean report will require additional features.

 1. Upload Geojson and Metadata csv files